-A selection of my writing on music, technology and culture.
+A selection of writing on music, technology and culture

 Angliss, S: “Mimics, menaces or new musical horizons?
 Musicians’ attitudes towards the first commercial drum machines and samplers”.
 In Material Culture and Electronic Sound, edited by Frode Weium and Tim Boon (with forward by Brian Eno).
 Smithsonian Institution Scholarly Press, 2013.

 Radcliffe, C and Angliss, S: “Revolution: Challenging the automaton: Repetitive labour and dance in the industrial workspace”.
 In Performance Research: A Journal of the Performing Arts Vol 17, Issue 6, 2012.

 ‘When Algorithms meet Machines’.
 Artist’s statment in The Oxford Handbook of Algorithmic Music (edited by Alex McClean and Roger T Dean, OUP 2018)

 An introductory essay on Daphne Oram, her life and work.
 For the reprint of Oram’s An Individual Note – of Music, Sound and Electronics, published by Anomie Publishing and the Daphne Oram Trust (2016).